johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

     And leave you empty, hollow \
     Then she’ll spit you out
   commentary: |
-    It's another highly-polished poptastic entry from the Swedes.
+    It's another highly-polished and poptastic entry from the Swedes.
 But what more did you expect from a country that is the undeniable powerhouse of Eurovision?

-    It pales in comparison to some of Sweden's greatest former winners, but you don't have to be outstanding to win, you just have to be better than the competition.
+    It pales in comparison to some of Sweden's greatest former entries, but you don't have to be outstanding to win, you just have to be better than the competition.

     It's certainly unique, with tinges of Daft Punk and Swedish House Mafia underpinning it, and stands out amongst a crowd of mediocrity this year.

 - country: "Switzerland"
   shortcode: "SUI"